elirodsky/Employee-Tracker/README.md

 Creating Schema by establishing connection with MySQL, creating database emplyees_db, and creating three tables: department, role, and employee.

-Inserted values (seed data) into the three tables.
+Inserted values (seed data) into the three tables: department, roles, and employee.